Relational Semantics for Flat Heyting-Lewis Logic: Relational semantics for flat Heyting-Lewis logic

 \section{Relational semantics for flat Heyting-Lewis logic}

-We introduce relational semantics for $\hlcf$, first in the most general version (Section \ref{sec:flatfra}), then in the ``upward-flat'' variant (Section \ref{sec:upflat}) simplifying calculations of correspondents and completeness proofs and in Section \ref{sec:sharpflat} compare it to the sharp semantics from Definition~\ref{def:sharp-model}.
+We introduce relational semantics for $\hlcf$, first in the most general version (Section~\ref{sec:flatfra}), then in the ``upward-flat'' variant (Section~\ref{sec:upflat}) simplifying calculations of correspondents and completeness proofs.
+In Section~\ref{sec:sharpflat} we compare the flat semantics to the sharp semantics from Definition~\ref{def:sharp-model}.